 A sound marketing strategy can allow a producer to decrease risk and take advantage of added value when marketing a group of calves.
-It is important that the plan is both reasonable and well planned to ensure its success.
+It is important that the plan is both reasonable and well plan to ensure its success

-For more information about beef cattle production, contact an office of the Mississippi State University Extension Service, and visit extension.msstate.edu/beef.
+For more information about beef cattle production, contact an office of the Mississippi State University Extension Service.